Stock Market in India

 - You can also raise your voice against the functioning of the company, whose shares you have purchased.

-One of the main disadvantages is that the unpredictable changes in the rates of the stock market, let’s see others.
+One of the main disadvantages is the unpredictable changes in the rates of the stock market, let’s see others.

 - The individual who wishes to invest in the stock market should completely understand the functioning of stocks, the risks involved in it, and invest properly.
 Otherwise, it leads to losses of your money.